ttwei3/twei-assignment/README.md

 ## Navigate to the repository directory:
 cd ting-react

-## Running the Application with Docker
+## Running the Application with Docker.
 docker run --name wei_tingting_coding_assignment1 -d -p 7775:3000 iknowusowell/ting-react:1.0.0

 The application will be accessible at `http://localhost:7775`.